 Bansidhar Bhagat elected as Uttarakhand BJP chief

-Bansidhar Bhagat, an MLA from Kaladhungi, was elected unopposed on Thursday as the new president of Uttarakhand BJP.
-The 65-year-old Bhagat takes over from Nainital MP Ajay Bhatt who had been given one-year extension after completing his three-year-term as the state BJP chief in 2018.
+Bansidhar Bhagat, an MLA from Kaladhungi, was elected unopposed on Thursday as the new president of the Uttarakhand BJP.
+The 69-year-old Bhagat takes over from Nainital MP Ajay Bhatt who had been given one-year extension after completing his three-year-term as the state BJP chief in 2018.

 Bhagat, a former minister, has been elected unopposed to the post, the party's central observer and Union Minister Arjun Ram Meghwal announced at a press conference.
 Soon after Bhagat's election to the post, HRD Minister Ramesh Pokhriyal Nishank said the party will benefit hugely from Bhagat's long political experience.